thiscodedbox/chatpad-super-driver/README.md

-# DON'T USE THIS YET
-## it's a fork so I can't make it private but it's not ready or working

 #### Original Project Information

 >This project aims to provide drivers and utilities to provide unofficial support for the Microsoft XBox 360 controller chatpad under various Windows operating systems.
 The chatpad is a small keyboard that attaches to a controller, but Microsoft has not released Windows drivers.
 Thus, this project exists to provide a solution.